davejacobs/letters-web/app/views/api.md

     require "letters"

+If you're in a Rails app, do this before Bundler loads all of your other gems -- like at the top of `boot.rb`.

 If you don't want to patch everything, you can patch classes and objects a la carte:

     require "letters/patch"